11 Vegan Fabrics – Wear Your Animal-Loving Heart on Your Sleeve

-Opting for an eco friendly handbag from Carry Courage or a pair of recycled flip flops made from cork can help support this species (despite greenwashed rumors that a cork shortage is in effect) and others that depend on it.
+Opting for an eco friendly handbag from Carry Courage or a pair of recycled flip flops or vegan sandals made from cork can help support this species (despite greenwashed rumors that a cork shortage is in effect) and others that depend on it.

 Semi-Synthetic Vegan Fabrics

 It’s no lie that we’re pretty happy about lyocell.

 Lyocell is a breathable, stretchy, and soft fabric that is often used as a vegan alternative to silk.

 It’s classified as a semi-synthetic fabric that gets its start as the pulp of the fast-growing eucalyptus tree (occasionally birch, bamboo, and oak are used too).
 That means it can be compostable depending on what it’s processed/blended with.

 Lyocell can be produced using a variety of different methods, some of which are less eco friendly than brands might lead you to believe.

 In particular, it’s critical we stay away from lyocell that involves irresponsible forestry and harsh chemicals to render the plant fibers something usable.

 That said, TENCEL lyocell (produced by Lenzing Fibers of Austria) is the real vegan deal as their lyocell is certifiably processed in a closed-loop meaning none of the water or solvents get dumped into the environment.